Moddable-OpenSource/moddable/documentation/devices/moddable-two.md

 <a id="backlight"></a>
 ### Backlight
 The original Moddable Two has an always-on backlight.
-The section revision has the ability to adjust the backlight brightness in software.
-Moddable Two units with backlight brightness control are identified by the a small "`ESP32 r9`" printed on the board to the right of the Moddable logo.
+The second revision has the ability to adjust the backlight brightness in software.
+Moddable Two units with backlight brightness control are identified by the small `ESP32 r9` printed on the back of the board to the right of the Moddable logo.

 The backlight control is connected to GPIO 18.
 There is a constant defined for the backlight GPIO in the host config.